Nerpx/Server-Warn-List/README.md

 4. hy-pvp.com
 - its not a very good server if you are going to join, join with a vpn.
 - maybe skidded plugins? | owner has blackspigot account

+5. Purple Prison (Any iP)
+- probably uses skidded plugins
+- very p2w legit didn't even want to remove a fake 25 percent store sale of there server.